MrLast98/WakeBlock/README.md

 **Q - When is the new version/fix/graphic coming?**

 **A** - _Do not ask for an ETA._ We do this for free, without any ads in the app nor donation packages, we don't even put a price on our app.
 We all have jobs, university and a private life to manage, we don't have superpowers, so managing all of this takes time.
 Our free time is pretty short, but we usually put at least half of it on the developing of the app.
-Be patient and do not harass the team nor the telegram group.
+Be patient and do not harass the team nor the Telegram group.

 **Q - Your app killed [insert any feature here] in my phone!**